Azure/azure-sdk-for-c/sdk/core/core/README.md

 The main purpose of the JSON parser is to deserialize JSON HTTP Responses into known the data structure.
 The assumption is that we receive a valid standard JSON.

 ### 2.1.
 Layer 0.
-JSON State Machine.
+JSON State Machine

-This layer is a JSON state machine which can be used as a part of asynchnous/reactive JSON parser.
+A JSON state machine which can be used as a part of asynchronous/reactive JSON parser.

 ```c
 typedef enum {